Alexander-Ignition/XSTooling/README.md

 `Simctl` (Simulator control tool) is an example of a complex such wrapper

-Using semctl, you can search for iPhone 12, turn it on and launch the application.
+Using simctl, you can search for iPhone 12, turn it on and launch the application.

 ```swift
 let xcrun = XCRun()